josmar-crwdstffng/angular/aio/content/guide/module-types.md

 Use a routing NgModule to do the following tasks:

 *   Define routes
-*   Add router configuration to the NgModule's import
+*   Add router configuration to the import of the NgModule
-*   Add guard and resolver service providers to the NgModule's providers
+*   Add guard and resolver service providers to the providers of the NgModule

-The name of the routing NgModule should parallel the name of its companion NgModule, using the suffix `Routing`.
+The name of the routing NgModule should parallel the name of the associated companion NgModule, using the suffix `Routing`.
 For example, `ContactModule` in `contact.module.ts` has a routing NgModule named `ContactRoutingModule` in `contact-routing.module.ts`.

-Import a routing NgModule only into its companion NgModule.
+Import a routing NgModule only into the associated companion NgModule.
-If the companion NgModule is the root `AppModule`, the `AppRoutingModule` adds router configuration to its imports with `RouterModule.forRoot(routes)`.
+If the companion NgModule is the root `AppModule`, the `AppRoutingModule` adds router configuration to the associated imports with `RouterModule.forRoot(routes)`.
 All other routing NgModules are children that import `RouterModule.forChild(routes)`.

 In your routing NgModule, re-export the `RouterModule` as a convenience so that components of the companion NgModule have access to router directives such as `RouterLink` and `RouterOutlet`.

-Don't use declarations in a routing NgModule.
+Do not use declarations in a routing NgModule.
 Components, directives, and pipes are the responsibility of the companion domain NgModule, not the routing NgModule.

 <a id="service"></a>